nyxgeek/lyncsmash/README.md

 ```

 ## thanks!
-Thanks to @coldfusion39, @spoonman1091, @nettitude, @shellfail, picarddam, and @fals3s3t for contributing fixes and improvements!
+Thanks to @coldfusion39, @spoonman1091, @nettitude, @shellfail, picarddam, @fals3s3t, and @Oddvarmoe for contributing fixes and improvements!